QuentinRa/blog.quentinra.dev/operating-systems/linux/commands/index.md

 <div class="row row-cols-md-2"><div class="align-self-center">

-*This isn't an official way to call it*, but there is a command called `less` allowing you to read usually big amount of text in a editor.
-Less-editor is used by **man**, and some others commands.
+*This isn't an official way to call it*, but there is a command called `less` allowing you to read a usually big amount of text in a terminal editor.
+Less-editor is used by **man**, and some other commands.

 There are QUITE a lot of options.
 Simply press <kbd>h</kbd> to see all of them.
 </div><div>